-There are numerous sampling plans used in the forensic analysis of drugs, which are applicable to single and multiple unit populations.
+There are numerous sampling plans used in the forensic analysis of drugs that are applicable to single and multiple unit populations.

-- IIIA.3.2.1 When a single unit or bulk population is to be analyzed the issue of homogeneity shall be addressed within the sampling plan. - IIIA.3.2.1.1 One sample is sufficient if the bulk material is homogeneous, or if it is made so by the analyst. - IIIA.3.2.1.2 If the bulk material is not homogeneous, several samples from different locations may be necessary to ensure that the test results are representative of the bulk material and to avoid false negative results. - IIIA.3.2.2 Depending upon the inference to be drawn from the analysis for a multiple unit population, the sampling plan may be statistical or non-statistical. - IIIA.3.2.2.1 Statistical approaches are applicable when inferences are made about the whole population.
-For example: - a) The probability that a given percentage of the population contains the drug of interest or is positive for a given characteristic. - b) The total net weight of the population is to be extrapolated from the weight of a sample.
+- IIIA.3.2.1 When a single unit or bulk population is to be analyzed, the issue of homogeneity shall be addressed within the sampling plan. - IIIA.3.2.1.1 One sample is sufficient if the bulk material is homogeneous, or if it is made so by the analyst. - IIIA.3.2.1.2 If the bulk material is not homogeneous, several samples from different locations may be necessary to ensure that the test results are representative of the bulk material and to avoid false negative results. - IIIA.3.2.2 For a multiple unit population, the sampling plan may be statistical or non-statistical. - IIIA.3.2.2.1 Statistical approaches are applicable when inferences are made about the whole population.
+For example: - The probability that a given percentage of the population contains the drug of interest or is positive for a given characteristic. - b) The total net weight of the population is to be extrapolated from the average weight of individual sample units.